legal and privacy

 Social Media

-You can communicate with felix through Social Media such as Instagram and Facebook.
+You can communicate with felix through Instagram and Facebook.
 To ensure you are protecting yourself, please stay vigilant when online and be aware of the following:

 - Never provide personal information on a public wall (including Facebook, Instagram, Apple Store & Google Play Store)

-- felix Social Media Teams will respond to customers who make contact with us via our social channels but will never proactively reach out to you.
-If you are contacted on Social Media by anyone claiming to be felix, do not provide any information and contact our official Social Media messaging channels on Facebook or Instagram
+- Our social media team will respond to customers who contact us via our social channels but will never proactively reach out to you.
+If you are contacted on social media by anyone claiming to be felix, do not provide any information and contact our official Facebook or Instagram page.

 - Don’t provide any personal information (including password or credit card details) in a message thread.
 We will only ever ask for this using our official ID forms in the designated Care channels.